 Our Foundation Board

 Our Foundation Board is dedicated to maintaining the highest standards of ethical conduct and responsible governance of the AGCO Agriculture Foundation.
-The integrity of our Board is held to the highest standard.
-All members are guiding our development, foundation practices and impact.
+All members guide our development, foundation practices and impact.

 Mr. Frédéric Devienne serves as a Board Member and finance manager for the Foundation and monitors expenditures and donations.
-Mr. Devienne is Vice President of Finance, EME, and APA, for AGCO Corporation.
+Mr. Devienne is Vice President, EME and Global Fendt-Valtra Finance, EME Regional Lead, for AGCO Corporation.
 Based in Switzerland, Mr. Devienne is responsible for managing AGCO’s financial planning, transactional and expert areas, and business support in Europe, Asia, Australia and export markets.
 He also serves as Managing Director of AGCO International GmbH.
 Mr. Devienne worked as well in the US, Canada, Germany, and France.